Lutfur Rehman (politician)

-Maulana Lutf ur Rehman (مولانا لطف الرحمان) is a Pakistani politician hailing from Dera Ismail Khan belong to Jamiat Ulema-e Islam (F).
+Lutf ur Rehman (مولانا لطف الرحمان) is a Pakistani politician hailing from Dera Ismail Khan belong to Jamiat Ulema-e Islam (F).
 He served as a member of the Provincial Assembly of Khyber Pakhtunkhwa from May 2013 to May 2018 and from August 2018 to January 2023.
 He served as the Leader of the Opposition of the 10th Khyber Pakhtunkhwa Assembly.

-Background and political career
+Early life

-Maulana Lutfur Rehman was born into an influential political family of Dera Ismail Khan.
+Maulana Lutfur Rehman was born into an influential political family of Dera Ismail Khan on 1 March 1968.

 He is the son of Mufti Mahmud the president of Jamiat Ulema-e-Islam after the 1970 general elections and also served as the Chief Minister of Khyber Pakhtunkhwa, formerly known as the North West Frontier Province (NWFP).
-He is the younger brother of Maulana Fazl-ur-Rehman the chief of Jamiat Ulema-e Islam (F) and Atta-ur-Rehman.
+He is the younger brother of Maulana Fazl-ur-Rehman, the chief of Jamiat Ulema-e Islam (F), and Atta-ur-Rehman.

+His house and those of his brothers are located in a compound next to a madrasa in Shore Kot, Dera Ismail Khan.